You are here: Home > Social Welfare > Irish social welfare system > Claiming a social welfare payment > Recovery of social welfare overpayments

 The liability to repay overpayments may continue to exist after your death.
 Your personal representatives may be asked to repay the amounts owed from your estate.

-Repaying the overpayment
+Repaying an overpayment

 The Department can ask you to repay the overpayment by: